 So how does this happen?
 How does a person like myself who started out training free-flight birds (punishment is notoriously useless here) end up slipping up with punishment?
 It’s not like I was ever taught to “give corrections” and have never subscribed to alpha or dominance or pack theory.
 So I don’t need education in the way most trainers provide it.
 I don’t need convincing.
 I need more tools in my toolkit.

-Let’s explore two incredible insights I’ve had over 2017 about why we punish our dogs:
+Let’s explore two insights I’ve had about why we punish our dogs:

 Punishment starts where knowledge ends.

 This quote changed my life.
 It came from a podcast episode from Ryan Cartlidge’s Animal Training Academy where he interviewed Louise Ginman.
 It was a mind-blown sort of moment.

 If you want your dog to stop barking, screaming “NO!” and swatting him with a newspaper will likely get him to stop in the moment.
 You might not want to scare or hurt your dog, but you don’t know what else to do.